-Most liposomal formulations used for gene delivery contain a neutral or helper lipid component besides the cationic lipids [32-34].
-We could show that the presence of a neutral or zwitterionic lipid is not mandatory for membrane fusion (see Figure 2A).
-However, the presence of such lipids can strongly influence the liposomal uptake mechanism, as already shown by Braun et al. [21].
-Here, DOPE was replaced as the neutral lipid by DMPC and endocytosis was detected as the main uptake pathway instead of membrane fusion.
-Intrigued by this strange effect, we systematically investigated the influence of the neutral component by varying lipid head group and acyl chains.
+Most liposomal formulations used for gene delivery contain a neutral or helper lipid component beside the cationic lipids.
+32-34 We could show that the presence of a neutral or zwitterionic lipid is not mandatory for membrane fusion (see Figure 2A).
+However, the presence of such lipids can strongly influence the liposomal uptake mechanism as already shown by Braun et al. Here, DOPE as neutral lipid was replaced by DMPC and endocytosis as main uptake pathway was detected instead of membrane fusion.
+Intrigued by this strange effect we systematically investigated the influence of the neutral component by varying lipid head group and acyl chains.
 Phosphocholine (PC), phosphoethanolamine (PE) and ceramide (CER) were tested.
-We observed increasing fusion abilities with decreasing head group size (Figures 7 and S3).
-Liposomes containing PCs were almost unable to fuse, which generalizes the findings of Braun et al. [21].
-Additionally, liposomes containing ceramide, the neutral lipid with the smallest head group tested in this study, fused so effectively that liposomal concentration had to be reduced to minimize toxicity (Figure S3).
-These results underline previous studies describing PEs, in general, and DOPE especially, as fusogenic lipids [19,27].
+We observed increasing fusion abilities with decreasing head group size (Figure 7 and Figure S3).
+Liposomes containing PCs were almost unable to fuse, which generalizes the findings of Braun et al. Additionally, liposomes containing ceramide, the neutral lipid with the smallest head group tested in this study, fused so effectively that liposomal concentration had to be reduced to minimize toxicity (Figure S3).
+These results underline previous studies describing PEs, in general, and DOPE especially, as fusogenic lipids.
+19 27

-3.3.
-Importance of the Chromophore
+Importance of the chromophore

 Three different fluorophores were compared to elucidate the role of the chromophore.
-These were BODIPY FL-DHPE, a head labelled lipid, β BODIPY-C12HPC, a chain labelled lipid, and DiR, a lipid analogue, whom chromophore most likely resides in the lipid backbone range [35].
-All three lipids were able to induce membrane fusion above a distinct concentration of 2.5 mol % (1/1/0.05 mol/mol).
+These were BODIPY FL-DHPE, a head labeled lipid, βBODIPY-C12HPC, a chain labeled lipid, and DiR, a lipid analogue, whom chromophore most likely resides in the lipid backbone range.35 All three lipids were able to induce membrane fusion above a distinct concentration of 2.5 mol% (1/1/0.05 mol/mol).
 We suggest that the chromophores induce high local instabilities in the lipid membrane.
-These instabilities in a non-equilibrium membrane probably initiate the formation of fusion intermediate phases, e.g., inverted-hexagonal or cubic phases [9,12,36].
-Still, neither the simple presence of phospholipids with conical effective molecular shape but without net positive charge, e.g., DOPE, in combination with the aromatic chromophore, nor the presence of a cyclic component without π -electron system is sufficient for fusion induction (Figures 2 and 5).
+These instabilities in a non-equilibrium membrane probably initiate the formation of fusion intermediate phases, e.g. inverted-hexagonal or cubic phases. $^{9, 12, 36}$ Still, neither the simple presence of phospholipids with conical effective molecular shape but without net positive charge, e.g. DOPE, in combination with the aromatic chromophore, nor the presence of a cyclic component without π -electron system is sufficient for fusion induction (Figure 2 and Figure 5).
 We hypothesize that electrostatic interaction between the positively charged lipids and the highly polarizable π -electron system of the fluorophores serves as additional interaction to finally induce fusion.
-Our hypothesis is supported by the facts that molecules with aromatic character, but weak emissions in the ultraviolet or visible spectral range like resveratrol or other polyphenols [17,37] are also able to induce membrane fusion while missing delocalized electrons as in, e.g., biotin, results in barely fusogenic liposomes.
+Our hypothesis is supported by the facts that molecules with aromatic character, but weak emissions in the ultraviolet or visible spectral range like resveratrol or other polyphenols $^{17, 37}$ are also able to induce membrane fusion while missing delocalized electrons as in e.g. biotin, results in barely fusogenic liposomes.